-Summer is in full swing and for many laborers, that means having to work in hot indoor and outdoor environments over a long period of time.
+The summer heat is out in full swing, and for many laborers, that means working in hot indoor and outdoor environments for a long time.

 Being exposed to such conditions can heat-related illnesses that can cause physical harm and even death.

-These risks are not for the employee alone as the employers must be wary of these conditions and provide a workplace designed to prevent or rid these hazards altogether.
+These risks are not for the employee alone.
+Employers must be wary of these conditions and provide a workplace designed to prevent or rid these hazards altogether.

-It is important to note that Occupational Safety and Health Administration (OSHA) has no specific standard for heat stress, but the General Duty Clause from the Occupational Safety and Health Act protects employees.
-The Act states that employers must provide a place of employment that is free of recognized hazards that are likely to cause physical harm or death.
+It is important to note that Occupational Safety and Health Administration (OSHA) has no specific standard for heat stress.
+Still, the General Duty Clause from the Occupational Safety and Health Act protects employees.
+The Act states that employers must provide a place of employment free of recognized hazards likely to cause physical harm or death.

 WHAT IS HEAT ILLNESS?

-The body maintains a normal temperature and when it is exposed to high temperatures, rids itself of excess heat by varying the rate of blood circulation and releasing fluid through the sweat glands.
+The body maintains an average temperature and, when exposed to high temperatures, rids itself of excess heat by varying the rate of blood circulation and releasing fluid through the sweat glands.
 Through evaporation of the sweat, the body cools.

-That process is disrupted when temperatures approach normal skin temperature and the body struggles to maintain that normal temperature.
-Blood brought to the body’s surface cannot cool and thus sweat becomes the primary means of lowering the body temperature.
-Sweat must evaporate for this to work, but high humidity can hinder its ability to do so and the process of maintaining body temperature is seriously impaired.
+That process disrupts when temperatures approach average skin temperature, and the body struggles to maintain that average temperature.
+Blood brought to the body’s surface cannot cool.
+Thus, sweat becomes the primary means of lowering body temperature.
+Sweat must evaporate for this to work, but high humidity can hinder its ability to do so, and the process of maintaining body temperature is seriously impaired.

-Exposure to high heat can affect workers’ safety as much as their health.
+Exposure to high heat can affect workers’ safety and health.

-Heat can lead to a higher frequency of workplace accidents because dizziness, sweaty palms and fogged safety goggles put employees at risk.
-The likelihood of poor judgment also increases as exposure to high temperatures causes confusion, tiredness, and irritability.
+Heat can lead to more severe workplace accidents because dizziness, sweaty palms, and fogged safety goggles put employees at risk.
+The likelihood of poor judgment also increases as the exposure to high temperatures causes confusion, tiredness, and irritability.
 It can potentially lead to accidental burns from hot surfaces or steam.